aparg/open-faras-card-game/README.md

 # furash
-This is the taas project!
+This is the taas project.
-It's a program developed by js professional.
-Simpletons cannot understand this!
+Open the tas.html page and enjoy the  game!